Balraj Panesar

-Balraj Singh Panesar (born 16 March 1996) is a Canadian field hockey player who plays as a defender or midfielder for the English Premier Club East Grinstead HC and the Canadian national team.
+Balraj Singh Panesar (born March 16, 1996) is a Canadian field hockey player who plays as a defender or midfielder for the English Premier Club Beeston HC and the Canadian national team.

+Early life

-Panesar was born on 16 March 1996 in Surrey, British Columbia.
+Panesar was born on March 16, 1996, in Surrey, British Columbia.
 He was introduced to the sport by his father; his elder brother Sukhi Panesar has also represented Canada in field hockey.